mayerm/WordFinder/README.md

 ## Dependencies:
 This project uses **[CommunityToolkit.Common](https://www.nuget.org/packages/CommunityToolkit.Common)** for getting the column in an efficient way.
-It also contains an **xUnit** project and a **BenchmarkDotNet** dependency, but are used for testing and checking performance respectively, and are not needed for the correct operation of the program.
+It also contains a **BenchmarkDotNet** dependency, but is used for checking performance and is not needed for the correct operation of the program.

 ## How it works?
 The `WordFinder` class grabs the introduced word finder array and keeps it for that instance, as well as having filtering options for the rows and columns and a `Dictionary<string, int> foundWords` to count the amount of times a word is found inside the word finder.